Visiting Marin Responsibly

 Bicycling is allowed for “essential activities,” including exercise, as long as social distancing requirements are followed (maintain six feet distance from others, wash hands thoroughly and frequently, cover coughs and sneezes, ride/walk only with people you live with, etc.).

-Essential activities include: 1) ensuring the health and safety of yourself and your family, 2) engaging in outdoor activity that does not involve close contact with other people, 3) obtaining services and supplies for yourself and your family, and 4) performing employment functions that are permissible under the Order.
+Essential activities include: 1) ensuring the health and safety of yourself and your family, 2) engaging in an outdoor activity that does not involve close contact with other people, 3) obtaining services and supplies for yourself and your family, and 4) performing employment functions that are permissible under the Order.

 For more information on the most up to date Public Health Order, please refer to the County of Marin Department of Health and Human Services’ website.